OpenAEV-Platform/collectors/splunk-es/README.md

 ## License

-This project is licensed under the terms specified in the main OpenBAS project.
+This project is licensed under the terms specified in the main OpenAEV project.